-Since statehood, 76% of the salmon harvested in SEAK commercial fisheries have been caught with purse seine gear.
+Since statehood, 76% of the salmon harvested in SEAK commercial fisheries have been caught with purse seine gear (Conrad and Thynes In Prep).
 Pink salmon (Oncorhynchus gorbuscha) is the primary species targeted by the purse seine fleet; therefore, most management actions are based on the abundance of pink salmon stocks.
-Chum salmon (O. keta) are targeted in or near hatchery terminal areas and the majority of the chum salmon harvest is from hatchery production.
+Chum salmon (O. keta) are targeted in or near hatchery terminal areas and the majority of chum salmon harvest is from hatchery production.
 Other species of salmon are harvested incidentally to pink and chum salmon.
-Over the recent 10-year period, the species composition of the purse seine harvest has included 88% pink, 9% chum, 2% sockeye (O. nerka), 1% coho (O. kisutch), and less than 1% Chinook salmon (O. tshawytscha).
+Over the recent 10-year period (2011-20), the species composition of the purse seine harvest has included 81% pink, 16% chum, 2% sockeye (O. nerka), 1% coho (O. kisutch), and less than 1% Chinook salmon (O. tshawytscha).